 The sisters are no longer trustees of St Mary's Priory Voluntary Aided Infant School and St Mary's Priory Junior School in the London Borough of Haringey.
-One sister remains on the Governing Body.
-The School, like Our Lady's, retains a strong Servite link and the Servite values.
+The School, like Our Lady's, retains a strong Servite link and retains the Servite values.
 St Mary's School wants to develop a happy, caring and secure community which celebrates the multicultural diversity of the pupils.